aimclub/iOpt/docs/source/examples.rst

 Calculation of the averaged f1-score on a grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s make sure that this problem can be solved better by varying two continuous parameters
+Let's make sure that this problem can be solved better by varying two continuous parameters
 of the algorithm.
 To do this, we calculate the average value of cross-validation at each point
 of a uniform 20 by 20 grid: